12-2018 to 04-2022

 • Produce a film on reef services;

-• Organize a final conference and summer schools to share our findings and our tools.
+• Organise a final conference and summer schools to share our findings and our tools.